Wild Geranium

 What are landscaping ideas for Wild Geranium?

 Choosing the right spot for your Wild Geranium is key to helping it thrive.
-Wild Geranium prefers partial shade but can tolerate full sun if the soil is kept moist.
+Unlike the non-native geraniums that you may have planted in flowerboxes, which love it hot and dry, Wild Geranium is a woodland plant—it prefers partial shade.
+It can tolerate full sun if the soil is kept moist, however.

 Plant swaths of Wild Geranium underneath trees for greenery and springtime flowers